 All policy documents

-Buying their own home is an aspiration that many young people hope to fulfil one day.
-It is a milestone for many people that they hope will provide security for their future.
+Buying a home is an aspiration for many young people but it is increasingly feeling out of reach for many.
+At the moment in England, buying a home is perceived as one of the most secure ways of having a home.
 However, the failure of successive governments to build enough affordable homes for decades and rising house prices has meant that home ownership has become a dream rather than a reality for a lot of young people.
 This has resulted with them either living back with their parents or spending many years in the expensive and unstable private rented sector.
 Read summary and download